-The degree program entails a four-year curriculum designed to prepare the student for an entry-level position in the field of athletic training.
+The B.S. in Athletic Training degree was formally approved by the North Dakota Board of Higher Education in September 1990.
+The BSAT degree program entails a four-year curriculum designed to prepare the student for an entry-level position in the field of athletic training.
 Upon completion of the curriculum, the student will be prepared to take the BOC Certification, Inc. Examination.

 Students pursuing the Athletic Training degree are encouraged to utilize the electives in this program to prepare for advanced study.
 Suggested areas of study include: post-graduate study in exercise science, physical therapy, or medicine.
 The Athletic Training program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 The last year that BSAT degree will be awarded is 2023.
 The Department of Sports Medicine will graduate the new Master of Athletic Training students starting in Spring 2024.